This vegetable lasagna with white alfredo sauce is easy yet so good! With layers of vegetables, cheese and noodles, there’s a lot to love.

 What makes this easy vegetable lasagna?

 This vegetable lasagna gets rave reviews every time yet it’s so easy to make.
-The trick is using jarred alfredo sauce and a yummy blend of veggies.
+The trick is using jarred alfredo sauce with added flavors like garlic and a yummy blend of veggies.

 So, then.
 What vegetables go in vegetable lasagna?

 You can truly use any vegetables in this veggie lasagna but my favorite blend is layers of:

 Fresh shredded carrots,